Blog

 Choosing whole grains helps maintain steady blood sugar levels and provides sustained energy.
 These include brown rice, quinoa, and whole wheat bread.
 Complex carbohydrates, found in legumes, sweet potatoes, and lentils, are fiber-rich.
 This will aid digestion, promote satiety, and help slow down glucose absorption.
 Aiming for at least 25 to 30 grams of fiber daily is recommended to support overall metabolic health.

-It is advised to consume healthy fats, such as avocados, nuts, seeds, and olive oil, as well as nutritious protein-rich foods without excessive saturated fats such as skinless poultry, fish, tofu, and lentils.In moderation, they can improve insulin sensitivity, support hormone production, and promote a feeling of fullness.
+It is advised to consume healthy fats, such as avocados, nuts, seeds, and olive oil, as well as nutritious protein-rich foods without excessive saturated fats, such as skinless poultry, fish, tofu, and lentils.
+In moderation, they can improve insulin sensitivity, support hormone production, and promote a feeling of fullness.

-Consume Specific Nutrients and Supplements for PCOS
+Consume Specific Nutrients and Supplements for PMOS

 Consuming a wide range of colorful fruits, vegetables, and herbs provides abundant antioxidants, vitamins, and phytochemicals.
-These compounds remain essential for managing PCOS.
+These compounds remain essential for managing PMOS.
 Vitamin D, magnesium, and chromium are particularly relevant as they help combat oxidative stress and regulate glucose metabolism.
 Berries, leafy greens, turmeric, and green tea are excellent sources of these antioxidants and phytochemicals.

 Understand the Glycemic Index/Load